superRob7/nextgate-musicCatalog/README.md

     * Adds the routing capability of the app
 * 'npm install axios'
     * Used for calling the backend API

+ The app can be started executing the 'npm start' command which will launce the app using port '3000'.
+This app can view the singer and albums within the database.
+Singers can be added to the database, however, albums can not be created.
+Updating singer and albums are forbidden from the app due to failed authentication implementation.
+The app was created using the 'npx create-react-app' which does not inject all of the dependance needed.
+The dependance that are required are as follows:

 ### Routes
 * 'http://localhost:3000/singers